BranchMetrics/web-branch-deep-linking-attribution/README.md

     icon: 'http://icons.iconarchive.com/icons/wineass/ios7-redesign/512/Appstore-icon.png',
     title: 'Branch Demo App',
     description: 'The Branch demo app!',
     openAppButtonText: 'Open',              // Text to show on button if the user has the app installed
     downloadAppButtonText: 'Download',      // Text to show on button if the user does not have the app installed
     sendLinkText: 'Send Link',              // Text to show on desktop button to allow users to text themselves the app
     phonePreviewText: '+44 9999-9999',      // The default phone placeholder is a US format number, localize the placeholder number with a custom placeholder with this option
     showiOS: true,                          // Should the banner be shown on iOS devices?
     showAndroid: true,                      // Should the banner be shown on Android devices?
     showDesktop: true,                      // Should the banner be shown on desktop devices?
     iframe: true,                           // Show banner in an iframe, recomended to isolate Branch banner CSS
     disableHide: false,                     // Should the user have the ability to hide the banner? (show's X on left side)
     forgetHide: false,                      // Should we remember or forget whether the user hid the banner?
     position: 'top',                        // Sets the position of the banner, options are: 'top' or 'bottom', and the default is 'top'
+    customCSS: '.title { color: #F00; }',   // Add your own custom styles to the banner that load last, and are gauranteed to take precedence, even if you leave the banner in an iFrame
     make_new_link: false                    // Should the banner create a new link, even if a link already exists?
 }, {
     tags: ['tag1', 'tag2'],
     feature: 'dashboard',